 With mobile devices becoming even more affordable and the number of smartphone users forecasted to increase even more in the future, it’s undeniable that if your website is not optimized for mobile devices, you are missing out on a huge portion of traffic.
 Below, we’ll look at the specific reasons why your business needs a mobile-friendly website, and how it will help you grow.

 Google made an official statement on February 26, 2015, that mobile-friendliness would be a ranking factor in its algorithm.
-This means that if your website is not optimized for mobile devices, you will be punished in the search engines, which will result in lower traffic to your site overall.
+This means that if you don’t have a mobile-friendly website and your website is not optimized for mobile devices, you will be punished in the search engines, which will result in lower traffic to your site overall.
 In June 2016, Google announced that it would be using a mobile testing tool to determine websites’ mobile-friendliness, which means it is now more important than ever to pay attention to your mobile page’s speed score, design elements and overall performance.

 2. Rise of Mobile Shopping

 Mobile shopping is taking over the eCommerce sphere, with mobile sales growing every year.
 In 2021, mobile commerce sales in the US are projected to reach $3.56 trillion, a 22.3% increase from 2020.
 In fact, in 2021, mobile commerce accounted for 72.9% of all online sales.